 Treatment for PPD can be challenging, because people with PPD have intense suspicion and mistrust of others.
 A mental health professional must establish trust with the patient.
 This trust enables the patient to confide in the professional and believe that they have a disorder.

 The cause of paranoid personality disorder is unknown.
 However, researchers believe that a combination of biological and environmental factors can lead to paranoid personality disorder.

 The disorder is present more often in families with a history of schizophrenia and delusional disorders.
 Early childhood trauma may be a contributing factor.

-Often people with paranoid personality disorder don’t believe that their behavior is abnormal.
+Often, people with paranoid personality disorder don’t believe that their behavior is abnormal.
 It may seem completely rational to a person with PPD to be suspicious of others.
 However, those around them may believe this distrust is unwarranted and offensive.
 The person with PPD may behave in a hostile or stubborn manner.
-They may be sarcastic, which often elicits a hostile response from others, which in turn “confirms” their original suspiciousness.
+They may be sarcastic, which often elicits a hostile response from others, which may seem to confirm their original suspicions.

-A person with PPD can have other conditions that can feed into their PPD.
+Someone with PPD may have other conditions that can feed into their PPD.
 For example, depression and anxiety can affect a person’s mood.
 Mood changes can make someone with PPD more likely to feel paranoid and isolated.